Overview and Policy

 HLS’s financial aid program is among the most generous of any law school in the country.
 No other law school surpasses the financial support we offer lower-income students.
 And while the resources we can deploy are finite, we have continued to expand our financial aid program in recent years to further assist students with the greatest need.
 We also offer an unusually generous loan repayment assistance program, the Low Income Protection Plan (LIPP), so that graduates who forgo extremely high-paying law firm opportunities, often to pursue public service careers, receive assistance in paying off their law school loans, up to full payment.

 Ensuring that we are always providing the most support to students with the highest need helps keep Harvard Law School affordable for the largest number of students.
 Summer earnings are a resource just as is any form of earnings.
 Students in high-paying summer jobs have, as a consequence, less need than students in lower-paying ones, including most of our incoming students.
-Our student contribution policy accordingly provides more modest assistance to the former group, thereby shifting significant additional resources to the latter group.
+Our student resources from income policy accordingly provides more modest assistance to the former group, thereby shifting significant additional resources to the latter group.
 The bottom line is that this approach maximizes the grants that can be given to students with the very highest needs.